flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - for past 30 years writing about the ways in which technology effects the ways we think about things.
 Focused on Machine Learning for the past 5 years.
     - Working at Google on Ethics and AI
 - [[David Weinberger]] - Writing Notes Process
-    - Hobbiest programmer
+    - Hobbyist programmer
-    - Wrote app that lets me take notes in plain old aski
+    - Wrote app that lets me take notes in plain old [[ascii]] (text)
-    - biblio info at top
+    - bibliographic info at top
         - page number, note and tag
     - took notes on a ton of info that way
     - then built an app that let me shunt it all into databases